rbalman/cfn-compose/README.md

 ## Overview

-As the infrastructure evolves and gets complicated we need to manage/maintain multiple CloudFormation Stacks.
-When we want to `create/update/delete` these stacks we need to manually apply the actions one at a time.
-Deletion mostly in dev/test environment can be hectic as we should delete the stacks in the reverse of creation order. **cfnc** helps to manage multiple stacks that are closely related using declarative language.
+As infrastructure grows more complex, managing multiple CloudFormation Stacks becomes a challenge.
+Typically, actions such as creating, updating, or deleting stacks are performed on a single stack at a time.
+Deleting stacks in a development or testing environment can be cumbersome because we might want to destory multiple stacks and they must be deleted in the reverse order of creation.

+`cfn-compose` offers a solution to this problem by providing a way to manage multiple, related stacks using a declarative yaml language, making the process easier and more streamlined.
+For more details please go through the rest of the Readme.

 ![overview image](./docs/images/overview.png)